felixlu/awesome-stars/README.md

 ## RobotFramework

-- [MarketSquare/Robotframework-Database-Library](https://github.com/MarketSquare/Robotframework-Database-Library) - Database Library contains utilities meant for Robot Framework's usage.
-This can allow you to query your database after an action has been made to verify the results.
-This is compatible* with any Datab
+- [MarketSquare/Robotframework-Database-Library](https://github.com/MarketSquare/Robotframework-Database-Library) - The Database Library for Robot Framework allows you to query a database and verify the results using different Python DB modules (installed separately).

 ## Roff